Conference Sessions

 This session will cover the use, application and development of all types of microscopy for industrial applications from quality control, failure analysis and metrology through to research and development to support product innovation.

-Energy Materials: Microscopy and analytical advances
+Energy Materials: Microscopy and Analytical Advances

 Session Chair: Sean Collins (University of Leeds, UK)